mokejp/holidays_jp/README.rst

 holidays-jp: Japanese holidays
 ******************************

-holidays-jp is a library for calculate the Japanese holidays since 1948.
+holidays-jp is a library for calculate holidays.
+Mainly it has been optimized to Japanese.

 It can be used in standalone and does not depend on Google calendar.

 Usage: